ankitDits/nest_redis_monorepo/readme.md

 - Make sure you have installed the docker and docker-compose in your machine

 ## How to run the project
-- run the command "docker-compose up -d" in root directory
+- Run the command "docker-compose up -d" in root directory